 A healthy school setting gives all students the best chance to learn and grow.
 Vaccines are very important to this effort.
 They protect children from getting and spreading diseases that can make them very sick.
 For this reason, we require children aged 2-months to 18-years-old who are entering or attending child care, public school, or private school be vaccinated against certain diseases.

-All students in child care through grade 12 must receive vaccinations for:
+All students, from those in child care through grade 12

 - The DTaP (diphtheria- tetanus-pertussis),